natasharavinand/Verse/README.md

 *Verse* is an LLM-integrated software application enhanced with retrieval augmented generation designed for English literature pedagogy.
 Verse is enhanced with materials from Yale University's English Literature OpenCourseware Program ([link](https://oyc.yale.edu/english)).

 -------------------

+## Technical Overview

 On the backend, Verse is powered with a Flask API.
+The layout of the API was developed according to Flask [documentation](https://flask.palletsprojects.com/en/3.0.x/tutorial/).
+The project uses `pytest` for backend testing.

-The API uses:
+On the backend, the Verse API uses:

 -  `GPT-3.5-turbo`, OpenAI's fast, chat-based 3rd-generation LLM